Society-In-Shadow/ExpressedRealms/ExpressedRealms.Repositories.Characters/Readme.md

 * Not Found Failure - Indicates that the record was not found****

 ### IUserContext
 This is an interface that needs to be full-filled by the caller of the repositories.
+It mainly passes through the user id from the front end.
 The server project should have this mapped out in Dependency Injections folder